Generalized Hitchin systems on rational surfaces

 In the case of differential equations on $\P^1$, the surface in question is the Hirzebruch surface $F_2\cong \P(\sO_{\P^1}\oplus \sO_{\P^1}(-2))$, and the relevant anticanonical curve has the form $2S$ where $S$ is a section disjoint from the $-2$ curve on $F_2$.
 In contrast to the case of ruled surfaces of higher genus, this anticanonical curve is extremely special, and one might thus wonder whether there is a natural interpretation for the moduli spaces associated to more general anticanonical curves on $F_2$.
 The most general anticanonical curve on $F_2$ is in fact a smooth curve of genus 1 (more precisely, a {\em hyperelliptic} curve of genus 1; specifying an embedding in $F_2$ is equivalent to specifying a degree 2 map to $\P^1$), and as we will see below, the corresponding moduli problem is a relaxation of the moduli problem of symmetric elliptic difference equations.

 The fact that symmetric elliptic difference equations correspond to sheaves on a {\em rational} surface appears to be at the core of why they appear in special function theory.
-Indeed, as we noted in \cite{poisson}, rigid sheaves in the relaxation can only exist on a rational surface (even the trivial equation $v(z+q)=v(z)$ fails to be rigid without symmetry!).
+Indeed, as we noted in \cite{poisson}, rigid sheaves in the relaxation can only exist on a rational surface (even the trivial equation $v(z+q)=v(z)$ fails to be rigid as a nonsymmetric elliptic difference equation!).
 In addition, the birational maps between irrational ruled surfaces are extremely simple (between minimal surfaces, all birational maps are compositions of elementary transformations), while rational surfaces have a rich structure coming from birational maps.